urishani/jenabean/README.md

 MavenPOMfile indicates the *il.ibm.com* organization id for this release.
 This artifact is not yet deposited into the Maven repository.

-The convertion work has been partially been supported by the EC H2020 project PSYMBIOSYS, grant #636804
+The convertion work has been partially supported by the EC H2020 project PSYMBIOSYS, grant #636804